Creating the Sketchtoon Coffee Calendar

 Conclusion

-In the end, I sold 80 calendars through Cafe Press and have received many compliments on the calendar from those who have bought them for others or themselves.
+In the end, I sold 80 calendars through Cafe Press and received many compliments on the calendar from those who bought them for others or themselves.
 Our friend who started this project was very pleased with hers.

 Based on this year’s calendar project, I would change a few things, mainly getting the calendar ready in September rather than November, allowing buyers to see it sooner.